mastaehe/bonsaiai.github.io/source/includes/inkling-reference/_curriculums.html.md

 The `objective` keyword specifies the objective function.
 This function specifies the termination condition for training.
 It is always required.

 If the curriculum uses one simulator, the `using simulator` clause is optional.
-For more than one simulator, the `using simulator` clause is required to associate a lesson set with a specified simulator.
-In that case, there must be one `using simulator` clause for every simulator specified in the `with simulator` clause.
+Currently, only one simulator per curriculum is supported, but support for multiple simulators per curriculum is anticipated.
+In that case, for more than one simulator, the `using simulator` clause is required, to associate a lesson set with a specified simulator.
+When there are multiple simulators per curriculum, there must be one `using simulator` clause for every simulator specified in the `with simulator` clause.

 ### Discussion

-The concept graph is laid out by the [architect][] and then handed to the instructor.
+The concept graph is laid out by the [architect][3] and then handed to the [instructor][4].
 The instructor will look for the starting point among the concepts and their corresponding curriculums, and then will use the curriculum to train the concept.

-A curriculum (and its concept) is associated with a set of simulators and each simulator has an objective function and a schema.
+A curriculum (and its concept) is associated with a simulator and that simulator has an objective function and a schema.
 The instructor trains each concept using a simulator with the specified objective function.
+(Support for multiple simulators per curriculum is anticipated.)

 The lesson clause configures the lesson and describes training and the objective.
-For more information see the section on [lessons][].
+For more information see the section on [lessons][1].

 ### Breakout Example